CruGlobal/content-based-filtering/README.md

 1. Should be triggered by a webhook when the recommendations engine has finished and updated recommendations in BigQuery
 2. Loads `lockfile.json` from S3 if it exists. `lockfile.json` is a JS object/map where keys are article URIs and values are a hash of the response JSON currently stored in S3 containing data for that article's recommendations.
 3. Sends contents of `lockfile.json` to BigQuery as an array of structs for it to diff against the current recommendations table.
-4. Receives rows from BigQuery corresponding to S3 records that need to be created, updated, or deleted.
+4. Queries recommendations table from BigQuery to generate a JSON file for each page and returns only changed rows
-5. Sends requests to S3 in parallel to push or delete objects as needed.
+5. Receives rows from BigQuery corresponding to S3 records that need to be created, updated, or deleted.
-6. Stores updated lockfile .
+6. Sends requests to S3 in parallel to push or delete objects as needed.
-   recommendations table from BigQuery to generate a JSON file for each
+7. Stores updated lockfile

 ## Project setup